Excelsior United Methodist Church Here's why people keep coming back to this community:

 "We welcome and affirm persons of any age, gender, race, ethnic origin, economic reality, family status, sexual orientation, diverse ability or social standing as full participants in the life and work of this reconciling congregation." - from our Reconciling Statement of Faith

-Our all-new Sunday morning gathering time is the perfect supplement to worship as you and others discuss and ask the big questions about faith by focusing on the Bible, books, videos, and other ways of understanding our relationship with God better.
-You're encouraged to come early for breakfast or bring it with you for a no-judgment setting that's intentional, interactive, and multi-generational.
+Our early Sunday morning gathering time is the perfect supplement to worship.
+Discuss and ask the big questions about faith by focusing on the Bible, books, videos, and other ways of understanding our relationship with God better.
+You're encouraged to come early for a no-judgment setting that's intentional, interactive, and multi-generational.
 Learn about the latest Flash Point.

 Each worship service has a Scripture lesson to guide its theme and in turn it inspires a message delivered by a pastor, staff person, or special guest(s).
 Typically, there is special music, hymns accompanied by a beautiful pipe organ, and moments of shared and silent prayer.
 Worship is in a stained glass-emblazoned sanctuary.
 Hopefully, you will find a relaxed atmosphere that mixes traditional elements with post-modern relevance, welcoming hospitality, a multi-generational body, meaningful moments, and laughter.
 Learn more about worship.